-Property and equipment are tangible assets which the Pre-IPO Group holds for its own use and which are expected to be used for more than one year.
-An item of property and equipment is recognized as an asset when it is probable that future economic benefits associated with the item will flow to the Pre-IPO Group, and the cost of the item can be measured reliably.
-Property and equipment is initially measured at cost.
+Property and equipment are tangible assets which the Company holds for its own use and which are expected to be used for more than one year.
+An item of property and equipment is recognized as an asset when it is probable that future economic benefits associated with the item will flow to the Company, and the cost of the item can be measured reliably.
+Property and equipment are initially measured at cost.
 Cost includes all of the expenditures which are directly attributable to the acquisition or construction of the asset, including the capitalization of borrowing costs on qualifying assets and adjustments in respect of hedge accounting, where appropriate.

-Expenditures incurred subsequently for major services, additions to or replacements of parts of property and equipment are capitalized if it is probable that future economic benefits associated with the expenditure will flow to the Pre-IPO Group and the cost can be measured reliably.
+Expenditures incurred subsequently for major services, additions to or replacements of parts of property and equipment are capitalized if it is probable that future economic benefits associated with the expenditure will flow to the Company and the cost can be measured reliably.
 Day-to-day servicing costs are expensed as incurred.
 Subsequent to initial recognition, property and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.